When is the right time to fix your interest rates?

 With the world amidst a coronavirus outbreak and share markets and businesses around the world feeling the effects, the interest rate discussion has again been thrust into the spotlight and the urgent need to cut again is the lead story.

-The further 0.25% rate cut from the Reserve bank – an emergency cut, has been done but the banks didn’t pass this onto most mortgage holders, instead they’ve shifted their focus to very low fixed rate options instead.
+The Reserve bank has again cut interest rates from 0.25% down to the nominal cash rate of 0.10% to try and assist to boost the economy as we recover from the Coronavirus pandemic.
+But, yet again, the banks didn’t pass this onto most mortgage holders, instead they’ve shifted their focus to very low fixed rate options instead.

 And so, the banks have been very aggressive with their fixed rate offerings of late.
-In fact, you can actually now lock in lower than the variable rates and almost all fixed rates start with a 2.
+In fact, you can actually now lock in lower than the variable rates and almost all fixed rates start with a 2 and we even have fixed rate home loans from 1.98%.

 But should you fix?